Elevidys

 How does Elevidys work?

-Elevidys is a gene therapy that contains instructions on how to make the most important sections of the dystrophin protein, it does not make the whole protein as the code is too large.
-The introduced code makes microdystrophin, which contains selected sections of dystrophin protein present in normal muscle cells, is hoped to improve motor function.
-A clinical benefit of Elevidys has not been established as it is still being studied whether it will improve physical function and mobility in ambulatory patients.
+In Duchenne muscular dystrophy, the defective gene means the dystrophin protein does not function properly.
+Elevidys is a gene therapy that introduces the code or instructions on how to make the most important sections of the dystrophin protein.
+It does not make the whole protein, as the code is too large.
+The introduced code makes microdystrophin, which contains selected sections of dystrophin protein present in normal muscle cells, and is hoped to improve motor function.
+A clinical benefit of this medicine has not been established, as it is still being studied whether it will improve physical function and mobility.

-Elevidys is an adeno-associated virus vector-based gene therapy
+Elevidys mechanism of action is as an adeno-associated virus vector-based gene therapy

 What is Duchenne Muscular Dystrophy?